 ENDOCRINE DISRUPTORS: Most cosmetic industries believe parabens are safe based on long term use and safety record in scientific studies.
 Although, the public believes further research is necessary due to the fact that parabens may disrupt the endocrine system.
 Instead, natural alternatives to parabens are more popular today.
 Grapefruit seed extract, fermented radish root and rosemary oleoresin extract are being studied further as natural preservatives, instead of synthetic parabens.
 The most common parabens found in cosmetics are: methylparabens, propylparaben, butylparaben, ethylparaben.

 A lot of industries use the term “paraben free” on their products due to public demand.
 The question you should ask yourself, though, is “What has replaced parabens?”
-In some cases manufacturers have just replaced paragons with another synthetically made preservative.
+In some cases, manufacturers have just replaced parabens with another synthetically made preservative.

 Research cosmetics, shampoos, lotions, deodorants, soaps, toothpastes, foods and many other products in which parabens are found.
 Remember, the paraben content in products may be extremely small and approved by the FDA but the repeated, long term, use is what stirs public controversy and causes for concern.